Subscriber price: $499.00, Non-subscriber price: $699.00

 This module addresses record-keeping requirements and the ACE Entry Summary Business Process document.
 In addition we will study general enforcement provisions, inspection, search and seizure and we get familiar with Section 7 HTSUS notes.

-This lesson module addresses security measures such as C-TPAT and Importer Security Filing.
+This lesson module addresses security measures such as C-TPAT and Importer Security Filing and partner government agences (PGAs) such as FWS, EPA and NHTSA.
 We will study vessels in foreign and domestic trades, learn about general order, unclaimed and abandoned merchandise and get familiar with HTSUS notes Section 10.

 This module addresses fines, penalties and forfeitures, claims for liquidated damages, penalties secured by bonds, basic importation and entry bond conditions and protests.
 We will also get familiar with the HTSUS notes for Chapters 68-71.